-“Welcome to Corporate Paradise,” Shiko said.
+“Karibuni Corporate Paradise,” Shiko said.
 “Table for two, ladies?”

 Atieno pulled her chair and sat.
 She eyed her companion inquisitively.
 “What did you do?”

-Amba shrugged and opened her menu.
+Bosibori shrugged and opened her menu.
 “Exercising my blogging right,” she smirked.
 “It’s amazing.
 People got bent out of shape over a series of blog entries Thoth used to write about why he believed his revolutionary business tactics were going to change branding and advertising forever in this country.
 People believed him; people were waiting for him to unveil his plans.
 But when they saw his dead body in his own blog yesterday, boom!
 Wallop!
 BOOM!
 The end of an empire.
 People are miffed, I know.
 But I don’t care.”

 Atieno smiled, and looked away for a second, then fixed her friend with a stern look of disapproval.
 “The end of an empire?
 You post images of a dead man in his blog and bring down his business empire and you say you don’t care?”

 “Frankly speaking, he deserved it, you know that.”

 Bosibori nodded.
 “More than that: to burn in hell.”
 She crossed her arms and straightened in her seat.
 “Seems the truth’s as hideous as can never be imagined.
 Look, he forced me… blackmailed me.
 You know how he is.
 Teddy cannot trust me any more, you know.
 Thoth used Pato to scare him.
 Pato had some of my filthy pics.”

 Her grim narrative was interrupted momentarily by Shiko’s appearance.
 She poured hot cocoa, dropped in a pair of cherry-filled chocolates, added some mint liqueur, and then topped them both with whipped cream.

 “Karibuni,” Shiko said and went away.